bkokin/semester_1_capstone/README.md

   * Rationale: Exhibits the potential to generate the highest overall profits.

 3. Optimal Production Budget Strategy:
-  * Recommendation: Maintain production budgets within the range of $428 million to $479 million.
+  * Recommendation: Maintain production budgets within the range of $149880980.81 to $168523019.19.
   * Rationale: The budget range balances investment in quality production with ensuring favorable returns.

 #### Summary

 In summary, our endeavor has strategically positioned Computing Vision for a successful entry into the competitive film industry.
 We have unraveled key patterns and preferences that pave the way for informed decision-making.
-The culmination of our efforts is encapsulated in three actionable recommendations: focusing on Horror & Thriller genres to maximize returns on production investment, prioritizing Action & Adventure genres for overall best profitability, and adhering to a production budget range of $428 million to $479 million.
+The culmination of our efforts is encapsulated in three actionable recommendations: focusing on Horror & Thriller genres to maximize returns on production investment, prioritizing Action & Adventure genres for overall best profitability, and adhering to a production budget range of $149880980.81 to $168523019.19.
 With these insights in hand, Computing Vision is well-prepared to embark on a successful journey and thrive in the market.